glotzerlab/hoomd-blue/README.md

 HOOMD-blue job scripts are Python scripts.
 You can control system initialization, run protocols, analyze simulation data, or develop complex workflows all with Python code in your job.

-Here is a simple example.
+Here is a simple example:

 ```python
 import hoomd